TFTW Archive 2024 April

 We often say that religion is here to provide a moral compass.
 However, there is usually no clarity of what is right and what is wrong.
 Sometimes, the battle is not between pure good and pure bad but between one set of complex circumstances and another.
 What I like about Torah and the Jewish religious literature is that it does not pretend to be ideal.
 Our characters are complex; our stories are not straightforward.
 Therefore, moral lessons can sometimes come from life's most mundane and unpleasant parts.

 In this week’s Torah portion, we read about the purification ritual for those who suffered from skin disease tzara’at and the contamination of their homes.
 It most likely refers to eczema or psoriasis for people and a type of mould or fungi for houses.
 While the ancient priests examined the infections on the body or fungi in the home, they did not prescribe any medicine or therapy for healing.
-Instead, they asked the person to isolate from the community until healed and the house to be scrabbed or demolished.
+Instead, they asked the person to isolate from the community until healed and the house to be scrubbed or demolished.
 Furthermore, the underlying message of the Torah seems to connect the disease to some form of wrongdoing.
 For example, after the person has been healed and the walls of the house become clean, the person and the landlord are prescribed to bring a sin offering.
 Torah does not explain what sin the person has committed, and it simply assumes that they did.

 What was the wrongdoing that the person with skin disease could commit?
 For example, Rashi points out that Moses and his sister Miriam were punished with skin diseases for their behaviour.
 Moses was punished for complaining about the people of Israel, while Miriam was punished for gossiping about her brother and questioning Moses' marriage.
 (Rashi on Exodus 4:1–6 and Leviticus Rabbah 16:1)